 A few years ago Grade 1 students were inquiring about communities in their UOI.
 I snapped a few photos of them creating these cardboard buildings of our community here in Qatar.
 It was such a great lesson.
 You can really learn a lot about them as you listen to them chat with each other.
 They mostly talked about all the hotels and tall buildings there are in Qatar and then some would talk about the hospitals and police stations, etc. After all the buildings were created we turned them into a relief wall hanging.

 Grade 3 students explored color theory with watercolor painting.
 I wanted students to work on mixing colors instead of just using the colors straight from the palette.
-Previously I have had students use oil pastels to create barriers that would prevent colors from mixing and turning into a puddle of brown muddy colors.
-This year I decided that if I had them practice and focus on controlling the amount of water and use Analogous colors then we could eliminate a step and develop more skills in regards to creating texture and learning about color mixing.
+Previously I have had students use oil pastels to create the barriers that would prevent colors from mixing and turning into a puddle of brown muddy colors.
+This year I decided that if I had them practice and focus on controlling the amount of water and use Analogous colors then we could eliminate a step and then develop more skills in regards to creating texture and leaning about color mixing.